tangro/tangro-actions-template/README.md

 # Using this template

 a) Either go to [the repository](https://github.com/tangro/tangro-actions-template) and click on [Use this template](https://github.com/tangro/tangro-actions-template/generate)
-b) Or go to [create new tangro repo](https://github.com/organizations/tangro/repositories/new) or [create new user repo](https://github.com/new) and then select the `tangro/tangro-action-template` from the _Repository templaet_ list.
+b) Or go to [create new tangro repo](https://github.com/organizations/tangro/repositories/new) or [create new user repo](https://github.com/new) and then select the `tangro/tangro-action-template` from the _Repository template_ list.

 # Development